-I spend minimal time preparing.
+Although I research a lot, I tend to spend minimal time preparing my actual art.
 There are no demo sketches, or journal plans.
-I really don’t work well that way.
+I really don’t work that way.
 It snags me up somewhat: I feel a turmoil of impatience to start the actual card design as my body feels primed to just start.
+I just know what I want to do.
 I catch glimpses of a look or feel of the card with a basic outline of what I want to convey: there is a spontaneous response to the words that I read.

 I often forget to photograph the key stages of my tarot card work in progress because I get so caught up in the magic of it all.
 I create spontaneously with the information and materials that are available.

 I try not to alter the final image created, but sometimes I make minor adjustments if something rubs with me for the wrong reasons, or I am concerned how my card will be perceived.
 Sometimes, a social media comment prompts a change.
-Although I am hermit-like, I don’t mind sharing the rustic side of my art in social media and am open to feedback even if it upsets me a little.
-My social media style is unstructured and messy and I am okay with that now…
+Although I am hermit-like, I don’t mind sharing the rustic side of my art in social media and am open to constructive feedback.
+My social media style is ‘rustic’ and I am okay with that now…

 Some of my limitations have been practical.
 Since moving to London, I have lived in small flats where work and everyday living combine.
 With only a small table, art trolley, laptop and printer as my craft area, I have become used to working in small spaces.
 That is where my Photoshop collaging started.
 I scan in my paintings and drawings and collate them digitally to utilise and arrange on my card designs.
 I don’t have room to keep/store all my paintings and drawing layers.
 I just keep my favourites.

 A downside for my business, is that I have difficulty staying with a product once I have created it.
-What I mean by that is, the continued re-invention of presenting a product in different ways such as mugs, cushions, fridge magnets, calendars etc, or marketing.
+What I mean by that is, the continued re-invention of presenting a product in different ways such as mugs, cushions, fridge magnets, calendars etc, or marketing doesn’t appeal to me.
 Once my project is done, I prefer it to stand alone and organically move out into the world.
-This does not make good business sense.

 Research of the tarot